My Step-by-Step Guide to Starting a New Garden

 This guide is free.

-Each section contains a series of hands on projects.
-There are 18 in all.
+Each section contains a series of hands-on projects.
+There are 18 projects in all.

 Project 1: Make an instant, temporary vegie patch.

-A vegie garden is likely the thing you want to kick start right away, but don’t jump in just yet!
-Wait till you’ve finished Section 1 + 2.
-Your container gardens (or use existing gardens), will tide you over in the mean time.
+A vegie garden is likely the thing you want to start right away, but don’t jump in just yet!
+You need the information and the learnings from the first 2 sections: “Gather the info” + “Lay the Foundation” before you can make awesome choices.
+Be patient my friends and go the road.
+Growing your vegies in containers (or existing gardens), will tide you over in the mean time.

 READ: Grow Vegies in Containers + Make an Instant Vegie Patch